chandranathstore/teeofShivaya.sol/README.md

 - **Founder:** Pramsaha
   🔗 [LinkedIn](https://linkedin.com/in/your-profile-link) *(replace with real link)*
-  📧 Email: `pramsaha999@gmail.com` *(Use official domain if available)*
+  📧 Email: pramsaha999@gmail.com *(Use official domain if available)*

 ---

-## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.

----

 ## ⚠️ Disclaimer

 This token is a community-driven project.
 Please DYOR (Do Your Own Research) before investing.
 We are not responsible for any financial losses.

----